mununki/gqlmerge/README.md

 func main(){
 	// ...

+	// "  " is indent for the padding in generating schema
+	// in case of using as go module, just " " would be fine
+	//
-	// path should be a relative path schema := gql.Merge(path)
+	// paths should be a relative path schema := gql.Merge(" ", path1, path2, ...)
 }
 ```